Matt Lambert talks to Denizen22nd June 2020

 The 90-seat eatery will open for coffee and pastries in the morning, lunches and dinner.
 There’s also a bar that will serve the best local wines, selected by Master Sommelier Cameron Douglas, served alongside kiwi-centric snacks that showcase Lambert’s talent.
 A meat pie croquette with smoked cheese for example, has taken the obvious cues from the gas station staple, but is presented in Lambert’s elevated and deconstructed manner.

-Reveling in the chance to spend more time back on home turf, Lambert shares his excitement at taking the kitchen staff foraging in the Waitakere ranges, “I’m looking forward to getting out into the wild.
-Foraging is hyper seasonal, but it takes living and working in NYC to realize just how good we have it here.”
-This seasonal availability approach is likely to have a major impact on the evolution of the menu, but with The Lodge Bar & Dining’s close proximity to the Hauraki gulf, Lambert is keen to capture the essence of the harborside location in the menu.
+Revelling in the chance to spend more time back on home turf, Lambert shares his excitement at taking the kitchen staff foraging in the Waitakere ranges, “I’m looking forward to getting out into the wild.
+Foraging is hyper seasonal, but it takes living and working in NYC to realise just how good we have it here.”
+This seasonal availability approach is likely to have a major impact on the evolution of the menu, but with The Lodge Bar & Dining’s close proximity to the Hauraki gulf, Lambert is keen to capture the essence of the harbourside location in the menu.

 Prawns, oysters, clams and scallops are all mainstays on The Lodge Bar & Dining’s menu, as is the increasingly popular whole grilled flounder, and all are treated with Lambert’s skilled culinary mastery.
 The oysters for example are gently roasted in the Josper (charcoal oven), and then served with the unlikely pairing of smoked bone marrow, the result is a true taste sensation.

 Lambert’s passion for charcoal cooking is also evident in his prolific use of the Josper.
-“I love the flavors you get when you cook over coal because you get minerality and depth of flavor.”
+“I love the flavours you get when you cook over coal because you get minerality and depth of flavour.”
 The oven stays at a constant 500 degrees celsius, allowing for an aged Canterbury scotch fillet to be cooked to perfection in 6-8 minutes.
-The Josper will also be employed on much of the grilled seafood, from octopus to sole, a play on the flavors emitted from the classic Kiwi BBQ.
+The Josper will also be employed on much of the grilled seafood, from octopus to sole, a play on the flavours emitted from the classic Kiwi BBQ.

 Cementing the symbiotic relationship between food and fashion, Lambert explains “The Rodd & Gunn experience is a celebration of the best of New Zealand’s products, whether that’s fabric or fennel, we source the very best, we treat them simply and with respect, for the ultimate elevated experience.”